21st Mar, 2015 -

 The project is headed by stalwarts from the Sindhi Community like Shri.
 Dilip Lakhi

-who is not only the Chairman of the Trust but is the very soul of the project.
+who is the Chairman of the Trust.
 He is a known philanthropist who has contributed generously to the Somnath and Badrinath temples besides many others.
 Jhulelal Tirathdham is very close to his heart and he has already given a huge amount with a commitment of more.
 We have on board also Mr. Harish Fabiani

 (Spain), Dadi Pushpa D. Advani